evancz/guide.elm-lang.org/book/architecture/checkboxes.md

     ]
 ```

 Now we have a highly configurable `checkbox` function.
 It takes two arguments to configure how it works: the message it produces on clicks and some text to show next to the checkbox.
 Now if we decide we want all checkboxes to have a certain `class`, we just add it in the `checkbox` function and it shows up everywhere!
-This is the essense of **reusable views** in Elm.
+This is the essence of **reusable views** in Elm.
 Create helper functions!

 ## Comparing Reusable Views to Reusable Components